open-telemetry/opentelemetry-specification/specification/api-propagators.md

 each supported format.

-If offered, the global `Propagator`s should default to a composite `Propagator` containing W3C TraceContext and CorrelationContext `Propagator`s, in order to provide propagation even in the presence of no-op OpenTelemetry implementations.
+If offered, the global `Propagator`s should default to a composite `Propagator` containing W3C Trace Context and Correlation Context `Propagator`s, in order to provide propagation even in the presence of no-op OpenTelemetry implementations.